Sydney Swans: A VFL club for Sydney

 In 1976, Melbourne journalist Jim Main began to break a story that a leading Melbourne businessman who had relocated to Sydney, Mannie Bongornio, had been meeting with Allen Aylett about luring a VFL club to Sydney.
 The idea began to gain traction and in 1977, Ron Barassi proposed the VFL setting up a club in Sydney, which he offered to coach believing that it would help spread the code in the state.
-Upon becoming league president, Aylett had the league investigated playing Sunday matches at the SCG.
+Upon becoming league president, Aylett had the league investigate playing Sunday matches at the SCG.
 The VFL scheduled 2 premiership matches for the Sydney Cricket Ground in 1979.
 One of them, between the previous year's grand finalists North Melbourne and Hawthorn drew a record 31,395 to the gates.
 In 1979 the financially struggling Fitzroy Lions conducted a feasibility into the possibility of moving to North Sydney and a proposal was put forward, but was voted down by its board in 1980.
 To test the market further, the VFL scheduled 4 matches for the SCG in 1980 with an average attendance of 19,000.
 In April 1980, the VFL stated that its market study showed there was sufficient support for a Sydney team, finding that there was an increase in television ratings in Sydney and sustained attendance at matches and that it intended to have a team in Sydney, possibly as soon as 1982.
 A 1981 report by Graham Huggins concluded that there was an "untapped market in Sydney which represented an excellent opportunity for the league."
 The report claimed that 60,000 people in Sydney had stated that they would regularly support the new club and 90% of these supporters would watch VFL on television from Sydney and 80% of these supporters had not attended rugby and 92% believed that Australian rules could become popular in Sydney.